solo-io/workshops/gloo-mesh-2-0-single-workspace/README.md

 ## Lab 4 - Deploy the httpbin demo app <a name="Lab-4"></a>

-We're going to deploy the httpbin application to demonstrate several features of Istio and Gloo Mesh.
+We're going to deploy the httpbin application to demonstrate several features of Gloo Mesh.

-You can find more information about this application [here](http://httpbin.org/).
+You can find more infrmation about this application [here](http://httpbin.org/).

 Run the following commands to deploy the httpbin app on `cluster1` twice.